AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 - Buttons include hover and focus effects to reinforce interactivity and guide user flow.

 This ensures users feel confident and supported when submitting information.

-Great question, Alexey — your current feature set is already rich and well-structured, but there’s always room to elevate the UX and functionality even further.
-Here are some thoughtful additions that would complement your platform beautifully:

 [Back To Top](#table-of-contents)